syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-JavaScript.md

 ---
 title: Working with JavaScript | Syncfusion
-description: This section explains how to add JavaSctipt action to the PDF document by using Essential PDF
+description: This section explains how to add/modify JavaScript action in the existing PDF document by using Essential PDF
 platform: file-formats
 control: PDF
 documentation: UG